Owen Hill: Biography and early career

 Hill and his wife Emily are the parents of four children.
 Hill and his family live in Colorado Springs.

 In 2010, Hill ran for Colorado State Senate against the incumbent Senate Majority Leader, Democrat John Morse.
-Hill that election lost by 340 votes.
+Hill lost by 340 votes.

-In June 2012, he won his primary election for State Senate District 10.
+In June 2012, Hill won his primary election for State Senate District 10.
 Hill faced Brandon Hughes in the general election, which he won with 73.5% of the vote.

 After studying economics at the Air Force Academy, Hill earned his Ph.D. in policy analysis at the Pardee RAND Graduate School in Santa Monica, California.
 Following his military service, Hill served as Chief Financial Officer for Compassion International, a Christian children's advocacy non-profit.
 Hill also owns a management consulting company in addition to his construction company.
 The construction company has recently upgraded nuclear missile warning radars.

 Political positions

 In 2016, Hill co-sponsored a bill to prohibit employers from requiring their employees to join a union, pay union dues, or pay the equivalent of union dues to a charity.
 In 2018, Hill supported having individuals and corporations making under $250,000 pay a 10% flat tax.

 As Education Chair, he worked to provide funding equality for charter schools and public schools in a bipartisan bill.
 He also co-sponsored a bill that gave veterans college credit for their military training and experience.
 In 2015, Hill co-sponsored a bill that would establish tax credits for parents of students who attended private schools.

-Hill received a 93% rating from the NRA in 2018.
+Hill received a 93% rating from the National Rifle Association of America (NRA) in 2018.
 In 2017, Hill sponsored a bill that was signed into law that legalized automatic knives.
 In 2013, he voted against a bill that established a fee for background checks.
 Hill has also voted against requiring classes for a concealed carry permit, and limiting firearm magazine capacity.
 In 2016, he cosponsored a bill that allowed concealed carry of a firearm without a permit.

 Hill wants to repeal the Patient Protection and Affordable Care Act.
 In its place, people could buy health insurance pre-tax.

 In 2014, Hill voted against a bill that would require schools to release their vaccination rates if asked for them.

 In 2015, Hill voted for a bill that said that parents had to consent to any physical exam or surgical procedure a minor received unless it was deemed a medical emergency.

 Owen Hill opposes abortion.
 He also wants to eliminate government funding for health care provided by Planned Parenthood.
 In the Colorado State Legislature, the first bill that he sponsored aimed to end Colorado's state funding to Planned Parenthood.
 He served on the board of the anti-abortion group Save the Storks and has also been on the board of the Life Network for the last 6 years.
 Owen Hill was a co-sponsor of HB 2015-268, which amended the definition of a "person" in a homicide or assault to include a fetus in every stage of development.